Dr. Payam M. Massaband, Vice Chair for Clinical Education and Clinical Affairs

 Margaret is a Clinical Associate Professor in Thoracic Imaging and has served as an Associate Residency Program Director under both Terry Desser and Payam Massaband.
 She completed her medical training entirely at Stanford, having graduated from the medical school, residencies in Internal Medicine and Diagnostic Radiology, and finally fellowship in Thoracic Imaging.
 She was on the faculty at Stanford from 2008 to 2012 before moving to Las Vegas where she worked as a teleradiologist with Vision Radiology and as a Managing Editor for ZDoggMD.
 Since returning to Stanford in 2019, Margaret has been actively involved in resident education and lung cancer screening and has won multiple resident teaching awards.

 Gloria is a graduate of Stanford’s School of Medicine, Surgery Internship, Radiology Residency, and Interventional Fellowship.
 She joined the faculty in 2008 after an additional postdoctoral research year, and has been a key member of the Radiology Residency and Interventional Radiology Fellowship interview panels for several years, as well as representing our department in the School of Medicine Faculty Senate.

-Dr. Bruce Daniel, Associate Program Director for Research
+Dr. Justin Tse, Associate Program Director for Research and Global Health

 Carine has worked for the School of Medicine since 2013, she moved to Radiology from Vascular Surgery where she was the Residency and Fellowship Coordinator.
 She holds a BA in Education from France where she was born and raised before moving to the Silicon Valley in 1997.
 Prior to joining Stanford, Carine was a Technology Teacher and IT Director for a French-American School.
 As the Education Program Manager, Carine is responsible for program management, administration and supervision of the residency programs, subspecialty training fellowships, and radiology clerkship.